ajtran303/whether_sweater/README.md

 # Whether, Sweater?
 A weather data API with geolocation and image search services.

-This API was created to serve data requested by a front-end team's wireframes.
+This Rails API was created to serve data requested by a front-end team's wireframes.

 This project is my final solo project for Module 3 Back End Engineering at the Turing School of Software and Design.

+It is the capstone project for the Module theme, Advanced Rails Applications.
+Read the [learning goals](https://backend.turing.io/module3/projects/sweater_weather/index) or view the [project requirements](https://backend.turing.io/module3/projects/sweater_weather/requirements)

 ## Features

+- Uses MapQuest, OpenWeatherMap, and Pixabay APIs
 - Complies with JSON 1.0 specification (with 'application/json' headers)
 - Authentication required for `road_trip` endpoint
 - Users can sign up for an API key to become authorized